-By msmash from Slashdot's real-low department
+By BeauHD from Slashdot's bat-friendly-city department

-By BeauHD from Slashdot's difference-of-opinion department
+By BeauHD from Slashdot's pain-in-the-ass department

-< article continued at Slashdot's difference-of-opinion department
+< article continued at Slashdot's pain-in-the-ass department

 >Read Replies (0)

 An anonymous reader writes: "Several gaming companies have announced plans to remove support for an analytics app they have bundled with their games," reports Bleeping Computer.
 "The decision to remove the app came after several Reddit and Steam users noticed that many game publishers have recently embedded a controversial analytics SDK (software development kit) part of recent updates to their games.
 The program bundled with all these games, and at the heart of all the recent controversy, is RedShell, an analytics package provided by Innervate, Inc., to game publishers."
 The app is intended to collect information about the source of new game installs, and details about the gamer.
 Following a massive user outcry in the past two weeks, several game makers have given in to pressure and are removing this SDK.
 Game makers and games who announced they were removing RedShell include Bethesda (Elder Scrolls), All Total War games, Warhammer games, Magic the Gathering Arena, and more.
 [This Google Docs spreadsheet and Reddit thread have a list of games containing RedShell. ]Read Replies (0)